 St. Martin gets its name from an ancient celebration called “the Feast of St. Martin of Tours”.
 This holiday that was commonly observed throughout Europe, celebrates the end of the agrarian year and the beginning of harvesting.

 The island was discovered on November 11, 1493, which was the same day this ancient holiday was held.
-So the Island was then named St. Martin, in honor of “the feast of St. Martin”.
+So the island was then named St. Martin, in honor of “the feast of St. Martin”.

-Archaeological findings have revealed the existence of Amerindian cultures on the Island of St. Maarten since 3000 B.C.
+Archaeological findings have revealed the existence of Amerindian cultures on the island of St. Maarten since 3000 B.C.
 These indigenous people arrived from the coast of Venezuela and inhabited the Island of St. Maarten until 1600 A.D.

 The natives originally named the island “Sualouigia” meaning “Land of Salt” because of the abundant salt ponds dispersed across the Island.

-The first natives to the Island of St. Maarten were the Arawak and the Carib tribes.
+The first natives to the island of St. Maarten were the Arawak and the Carib tribes.

-The Arawak were a peaceful and agricultural people with their focus being on farming, fishing and hunting.
-They lived in wooden huts with straw roofs that were especially built to resist hurricanes and mainly cultivated crops such as corn, tobacco, and cassava.
+The Arawak were a peaceful and agricultural people with their focus being on farming, fishing, and hunting.
+They lived in wooden huts with straw roofs that were specially built to resist hurricanes and mainly cultivated crops such as corn, tobacco, and cassava.
 Known for their docile and tranquil nature, they were not natural fighters, this led them to be brutally overtaken by the Carib tribe later on.

 On the other hand, Carib people were known for their aggressive war-like nature.
 They were maritime people who sailed throughout the Caribbean conquering island after island.
 They raided the Arawak settlements and enslaved many of them about 30 years before European settlers came.

 St. Martin was discovered by Christopher Columbus, during his exploration of the west on November 11, 1493.
-The Italian voyager sponsored by the Spanish monarchs Ferdinand II and Isabella I, originally claimed the Island for Spain.
+The Italian voyager sponsored by the Spanish monarchs Ferdinand II and Isabella I originally claimed the Island for Spain.

 The historical periods of St. Maarten are listed below:

 During this time period, the land was inhabited by the indigenous Amerindian tribes.
-The first of the tribes were the Arawak's.
+The first of the tribes were the Arawaks.
 They were an agricultural society that valued artistic and spiritual pursuits.
 Their peaceful nature led them to be overtaken by the Carib tribe right before the Europeans settled the land.

 The arrival of the Europeans started in 1493 when Christopher Columbus claimed St. Martin for Spain.
-Shortly after Columbus’ arrival, many countries such as the Netherlands, France, Spain, England, and Portugal sought to profit from the Island’s natural salt deposits.
+Shortly after Columbus’ arrival, many countries such as the Netherlands, France, Spain, England, and Portugal sought to profit from the island’s natural salt deposits.
 Salt was a rare commodity in Europe and was quite a profitable trade, this resulted in many wars between the French, Dutch and Spanish settlers.

-In the early 20th century with St. Maarten’s natural resources being depleted, the population of the Island went down to 2000 people.
-In 1940 things changed for St. Maarten with World War II on the scene.
-The trade between St. Maarten and the United States intensified and it led to a very prosperous period for the Island.
+In the early 20th century with St. Maarten’s natural resources being depleted, the population of the island went down to 2,000 people.
+In 1940 things changed for St. Maarten, with World War II on the scene.
+The trade between St. Maarten and the United States intensified and it led to a very prosperous period for the island.

-In 1943, Princess Juliana Airport was born.
+In 1943, Princess Juliana Airport was founded.
 The United States was forced to build many runways because of the threat of German submarines in the Caribbean.
 This became a very important airbase for the US in their attack against the Germans.
 During the presence of the United States on the Island, English became the main language of St. Maarten.